alisamirali/state-craft-react/README.md

 # State Craft

 **state-craft** is a lightweight, TypeScript-friendly state management library for React.
-It offers a simple API with hooks and context-based providers, perfect for managing global state efficiently without the complexity of larger libraries.
+It offers a simple API with hooks and context-based providers, perfect for managing global states efficiently without the complexity of larger libraries.

 ## Features